wiringbits/wiringbits.github.io/_posts/2020-06-07-a-raspberry-pi-as-a-decent-residential-proxy.markdown

 A more scalable approach could be to distribute these proxy devices into different locations, which prevents the SSH tunnel trick from being reasonable.

-A possible approach is to use a queue service like AWS SQS/Kafka/etc to push the requests for scrapping a website while the proxy devices could be fighting to consume the next request, if one doesn't complete the job, another one can try.
+A possible approach is to use a queue service like AWS SQS/Kafka/etc to push the requests for scraping a website while the proxy devices could be fighting to consume the next request, if one doesn't complete the job, another one can try.

 If you think about it, you don't need a Raspberry Pi, you can even build a very simple Android app serving the same purpose.